fardeenshroff/Fgpa-ImageProcessing/README.md

-# FPGA-ImageProcessing Project
+# FPGA-ImageProcessing

 This project involves implementing various image processing techniques on FPGA and validating them using Python and OpenCV.
-Below are the details of the **OpenCV Testing** module that you can use to test the edge detection functionality.
+Below are the details of the OpenCV Testing module that you can use to test the edge detection functionality.

+## Project Structure

+📂 FPGA-ImageProcessing │── 📂 fpga_design/        # Verilog/VHDL Image Processing Modules │── 📂 opencv_testing/     # Python + OpenCV for Software Reference │── 📂 reports/            # Performance Comparison & Research │── README.md              # Project Overview │── LICENSE                # Open-Source License

 ## OpenCV Testing: Edge Detection

-The following Python script demonstrates the use of **OpenCV's Canny Edge Detection** algorithm to detect edges in an image.
+The following Python script demonstrates the use of OpenCV's Canny Edge Detection algorithm to detect edges in an image.

 ### Code: `opencv_edge_detection.py`